 Want to know more about Gerald R. Ford International Airport?
 We've compiled a list of interesting facts for your information.

-Gerald R. Ford International Airport is served by seven passenger airlines with 120 daily scheduled nonstop flights to and from 23 major market destinations.
+Gerald R. Ford International Airport is served by six passenger airlines with 120 daily scheduled nonstop flights to and from 23 major market destinations.

 Gerald R. Ford International Airport is the 82nd busiest commercial airport in the nation and the second busiest airport in Michigan.